Calvin-LL/AutoLinkText/README.md

 ### Gradle

-If you're using Gradle instead add the following to your `build.gradle` file:
+If you're using Gradle instead, add the following to your `build.gradle` file:

 #### Kotlin DSL